sergiodxa/remix-utils/README.md

 ### Middleware

 > [!NOTE]
-> This depends on `react-router` and specifically v7.3.0 or later.
+> This depends on `react-router`, and specifically v7.3.0 or later.

 Since React Router v7.3.0 you can use middleware to run code before and after the routes loaders and actions.
 In Remix Utils some (unstable) middleware are provided to help you with common tasks.